Turkey seeks to strengthen Africa relations with 'benevolence' | DW | 04.02.2021

 During the same visit, the former foreign minister and current political opponent Ahmet Davutoglu said: "We came to Somalia to show our solidarity with the brothers and sisters of Somalia, but this is not just for one day, we will continue to work for our brothers and sisters, and we will never leave them alone."
 According to Bilgic, that visit "actually put Somalia back on the world map."

 Turkey's news agency Anadolu reports that since 2011, Turkey has spent over $1 billion on aid and infrastructure in Somalia.
-Turkey also has its largest embassy in the world in Mogadishu.
+Turkey also has its largest embassy in Mogadishu.

 In 2020, during his meeting with Senegal's President Macky Sall, Erdogan said: "We see the people of Africa as our brothers, with whom we share a common fate.
 We approach their pain not with political, strategic, and interest-based goals, but completely humanely and conscientiously."